 First and foremost, though, An Gàrradh Mòr is our own private home and garden.
 The garden is not open for ‘exploring’.
 If the sign at the South Gate says we’re closed, then we’re closed.
 Please respect our privacy!

 About … Jonathan

 I was born in Somersetshire, England in the late 1950s.
 I worked mainly as a Chartered Civil Engineer, first with local highway authorities around the UK, but also with major consultants in UK and Europe, and then increasingly on a self-employed basis – working mostly from home.
 I’ve now finally retired from civil engineering and construction to spend more time on our own home-based micro-enterprises, in which I specialize in building maintenance, collecting seaweed from the shore, or clearing blocked drains.
 Anything in which I get filthy dirty or injured – or both.
-Oh, and websites and blogs too.
-Nearly forgot!
+Oh, and websites and blogs too – as Editor-in-Chief and Contributor.

 About … Denise

 I was born in Sheffield, England, just a few months after ‘him above’.
 I’ve done all sorts of things to contribute to family and household, financially or culturally or whatever: Home-maker, gardener, care assistant in old folks home, domestic cleaner, factory worker, self-employed in traditional crafts of various kinds.
 Did I say gardener?
 These days my time is spent spinning and weaving, making preserves, and selling what we grow and make, keeping accounts.
 And gardening, of course.
 Oh, and doing some of the same things for our two holiday lets.
 I contribute to our websites and blogs with ideas and information.